-We compete against fully integrated pharmaceutical companies and smaller companies that are collaborating with larger pharmaceutical companies, academic institutions, government agencies and other public and private research organizations.
 Any drug candidates would have to compete with existing therapies and therapies under development by competitors.
 In addition, the commercial opportunities may be reduced or eliminated if competitors develop and market products that are less expensive, more effective or safer.
-Other companies have drug candidates in various stages of preclinical or clinical development to treat diseases for which we are also seeking to develop drug products.
-Some of these potential competing drugs are further advanced in development.
 Even if we are successful in developing effective drugs, they may not compete successfully with products produced by our competitors.
 Most of our competitors, either alone or together with their collaborative partners, operate larger research and development programs, have larger staffing and facilities, and have substantially greater financial resources than we do, as well as significantly greater experience in: